 False!
 Any breed of dog can be aggressive without proper socialization and training.
 The meaner-looking the breed does not mean they will be aggressive and the cuter looking the breed does not mean they will be friendly.

 Make sure to properly investigate anything you read online and trust your veterinarian’s advice.
 The internet is a great source of information but remember, anyone can post anything on there and make it sound good.
-Your veterinarian went to school for many years just so they could learn all they know and share that knowledge with you to help make your pet safe and happy.
+Your veterinarian went to school for many years so that they could learn all they know and share that knowledge with you to help make your pet safe and happy.

-Written by: Jill Thiessen, Office Manager, (EDITED)
+Written by: Jill Thiessen, Office Manager